gumby0q/STM32_CAN_HEATING_MONITOR/stm_code/README.md

 TODO:
 - cleanup logs
+- add crc check on the scratchpad read!!!
 - add logic for disabling first read after error
 - write logic for triac On and Off based on the temperture